 When an ordinary search engine query comes back with no results, that doesn't necessarily mean there is nothing to be found.
 An "invisible" page isn't necessarily inaccessible; it's simply not indexed by a search engine.
 There are several reasons why a page may be invisible.
 Keep in mind that some pages are only temporarily invisible, possibly slated to be indexed at a later date.

-- Timed access.
-On some sites, like major news sources such as the New York Times, free content becomes inaccessible after a certain number of pageviews.
-Search engines retain the URL, but the page generates a sign-up form, and the content is moved to a new URL that requires a password.
+On some sites, like major news sources such as The New York Times, free content becomes inaccessible after a certain number of pageviews.
+Search engines retain the URL, but the page generates a sign up form and the content is moved to a new URL that requires a password.

-- Robots exclusion.
 The robots.txt file, which usually lives in the main directory of a site, tells search robots which files and directories should not be indexed.
-Hence its name “robots exclusion file.”
+Hence the name "robots exclusion file."
 If this file is set up, it will block certain pages from being indexed, which will then be invisible to searchers.
 Blog platforms commonly offer this feature.

 How to Access and Search for Invisible Content